 It’s important to note, however, that while renting can seem like the more affordable option at the time, it can quickly become more expensive.
 If you don’t have any relocation plans on the horizon, buying a water softener will be much cheaper over an extended period of time than renting.

 Need more information on the price of water softener rental?
-I’ve written a guide all about renting a water softener – you can find it here.
+We’ve put together a guide all about renting or buying a water softener – you can find it here.

 I’ve already discussed the price of maintenance above, but let’s look in more detail at the ongoing maintenance of owning the different types of water softener.